openfoodfacts/openfoodfacts-ai/spellcheck/README.md

 The influence of the Spellcheck on the list of ingredients needs to be controlled to avoid alterating contributions and/or add new errors.
 Therefore, we keep the modification to a minimum to favour Precision over Recall.

-From the different types of errors observed across products, we came with these spellcheck guidelines:
+From the different types of errors observed across products, we came up with these spellcheck guidelines:

 * Correct typos;
 * Percentages
     * Whitespaces between words and percentages shouldn't be corrected.
 The text needs to be kept as unchanged as possible.
     (Example: `Ingredient 0,2   %`).
-    * The only case when a whitespace involving a percentage should be modified is if the *digit* is stuck the previous word (*ex: cheese1.9% -> cheese 1.9%*)
+    * The only case when a whitespace involving a percentage should be modified is if the *digit* is stuck in the previous word (*ex: cheese1.9% -> cheese 1.9%*)
 * Some ingredients are enclosed with `_`, such as `_milk_` or `_cacahuetes_`, to detect allergens.
 Should remain unchanged.
 However, in the case it is not an ingredient, such as `_Cacahuetes_ con cáscara tostado. _Trazas de frutos de cáscara_.`, it needs to be modified into `_Cacahuetes_ con cáscara tostado.
 Trazas de frutos de cáscara.`;
 * Some percentages were badly parsed by the OCR, such as `cheese (196)` instead of `cheese (1%)` or `καραμέλα (396` instead of `καραμέλα (3%)` .
 Since there is a recognizable pattern, `%` being transformed into `96`, the spellcheck should be able to recognize and correct it.
-* If characters in French miss an accent, need to be fixed. (*ex: cafe -> café*)
+* If characters in French miss an accent, needs to be fixed. (*ex: cafe -> café*)
 * `*` should remain in the corrected text as much as possible (*ex: Schweinefleisch\* -> Schweinefleisch\**)
-* Whitespaces shouldn't been modified excepted for this cases:
+* Whitespaces shouldn't been modified except for this cases:
     * Words or characters that are supposed to be separated: *ex: crabe(...) -> crabe ()*;
     * No whitespace after a punctuation (*ex: syrup,sugar -> syrup, sugar*)
 * Uppercase to lowercase or vice-versa are accepted.